BrianMorara/BrianMorara/README.md

 - 👋 Hi, my name is Brian Morara.
-I am an aspiring blockchain developer.
+I am an aspiring SEO specialist and blockchain developer.

 <!---
 BrianMorara/BrianMorara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.